KwesiLovesTech/KwesiLovesTech-One-Click-IaC-Deployment-VProfile/README.md

-# 🚀 One-Click IaC Deployment Project
+# 🚀 One-Click IaC Deployment HomeLab Project

 This project enables a **One-Click Deployment** of a complete multi-tier web application stack using **Infrastructure as Code (IaC)** principles.
 It leverages **Vagrant**, **VirtualBox**, and **Bash scripts** to provision and configure each tier automatically, from infrastructure setup to application deployment.